 When an injury occurs it is your responsibility as an employer to immediately ensure the worker receives appropriate treatment.
 The guide below outlines the steps to follow in your workplace.
-More information on the rights and responsibilities (pdf) of those involved in the injury management process can be found in the injury management manual (pdf).
+More information on the rights and responsibilities (pdf) of those involved in the injury management process can be found in the LGIS Injury management system (pdf).

 The guide below outlines the steps to follow when an injury occurs (pdf) in your workplace.